pennapps/PennAppsDevTeam/README.md

 # PennAppsDevTeam
 Welcome developers!
-Add a profile picture, full name, grade, and GitHub username here.
+Add a profile picture, full name, grade, and the stack you'd like to do here.

 Profile Picture | Name | Grade | Team |
 ---|---|---|---